-This list is suitable for most 8 to 10 day treks.
-Although you can wash clothes during the trek, you may need extra socks and shirts etc. for longer treks.
-If your trek goes above 3500 metres (about 12,000 feet) for more than one day you should pay particular attention to warm clothing.
-If you are trekking to higher elevations or during the cold season you should carry both a pile jacket and a down or fibrefill parka.
+This list is suitable for most 8 to 10-day treks.
+Although you can wash clothes during the trek, you may need extra socks and shirts, etc. for longer treks.
+If your trek goes above 3500 meters (about 12,000 feet) for more than one day you should pay particular attention to warm clothing.
+If you are trekking to higher elevations or during the cold season you should carry both a pile jacket and a down.

 1 large duffel bag: strong and durable, best size would be around 30″ x 14″ with a full-length zipper and handles.

-1 rucksack or day pack: This should accommodate a sweater, rain gear, water bottle, camera and accessories and any miscellaneous items you want to have during the day.
+1 rucksack or day pack: This should accommodate a sweater, rain gear, water bottle, camera, accessories, and any miscellaneous items you want to have during the day.

-1 small duffel bag or suitcase: All items you carry may not required on the every spot you go.
-You can left at the hotel in Kathmandu and collect when you come back.
+1 small duffel bag or suitcase: All items you carry may not required on every spot you go.
+You can leave it at the hotel in Kathmandu and collect it when you come back.

 Sleeping Bag: a bag that can resist temperatures as low as -15 degrees Celsius.
-Sleeping bag.
 You will want a down or synthetic mummy bag.
 For treks above 13,000′, the bag should be rated for temperatures down to 0°F or –18°C (approx. 32 oz. down-fill or 48 oz. fiberfill).
 Ratings are relative since the amount of insulation needed for a particular person to stay comfortable depends on their metabolism.
 A down bag will be warmer for its weight and pack smaller but doesn’t retain its insulating properties when wet.
-A waterproof/breathable shell or a bivy-sack is useful for keeping the bag dry.
+A waterproof/breathable shell is useful for keeping the bag dry.
 A synthetic bag keeps you warm even when wet, and is a less expensive alternative to down.
 However, it will weigh more for a given amount of warmth.
-Sleeping bags are also available to rent from Mandala Adventures .
-Foam sleeping pads are provided on the trekking portion of trips, but you may want to supplement this with an additional inflatable pad, such as Thermarest.
+Sleeping bags are also available to rent from Mandala Adventures.
+Foam sleeping pads are provided on the trekking portion of trips, but you may want to supplement this with an additional inflatable pad.

 Head and Face Gear